mufkuw/m-paperless/docs/development.md

 -   _optional:_ Retrieving a created date from the original
 -   _optional:_ Creating an archived document from the original

-Custom parsers can be added to Paperless-ngx to support more file types.
-In order to do that, you need to write the parser itself and announce its existence to Paperless-ngx.
+Custom parsers can be added to M-Paperless to support more file types.
+In order to do that, you need to write the parser itself and announce its existence to M-Paperless.

 The parser itself must extend `documents.parsers.DocumentParser` and must implement the methods `parse` and `get_thumbnail`.
-You can provide your own implementation to `get_date` if you don't want to rely on Paperless-ngx' default date guessing mechanisms.
+You can provide your own implementation to `get_date` if you don't want to rely on M-Paperless' default date guessing mechanisms.

 ```python
 class MyCustomParser(DocumentParser):